 Career Outlook and Salary Information

 Emergency medical technicians help save peoples lives by providing care and transportation to a hospital during emergencies.
 Training varies for EMTs at the basic, intermediate, and paramedic levels, though all positions require level-specific training and certification.
-Job growth from 2014 to 2024 is projected at 24%, which is significantly faster than many occupations.
+Job growth from 2018 to 2028 is projected at 7%, which is faster than the average for many occupations.